 Dr. Herbert Fingarette notes that the disease theory of alcoholism has propositions.

 - Heavy problem drinkers show a single distinctive pattern of ever greater alcohol use.
 That leads to ever greater bodily, mental, and social deterioration.

 - The condition once it appears, persists involuntarily.
 The craving is irresistible.
 And the drinking is uncontrollable once it has begun.

 - Medical expertise is needed to relieve the condition.
-That is, to “cure the disease” or at least reduce its symptoms.
+That is, to “cure the disease.”
+Or at least reduce its symptoms.

 Jellinek recognized the scientific inadequacy of his idea.
 Thus he saw it as a starting point for research.
-However, it was soon accepted as proven fact by many people.
+But it was soon accepted as proven fact by many people.
 And especially by those in AA.